Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/chapter-3.md

 What building was that?
 Looked expensive and---oh yes, the private residence of none other than the consul.

-A bird flew to a moldy rooftop, yelled to a racoon, who tapped on a wolf's window, who pushed the wrong button and then the right button, yada yada, a boar was tickled, a church bell rang---
+A bird flew to a moldy rooftop, yelled to a raccoon, who tapped on a wolf's window, who pushed the wrong button and then the right button, yada yada, a boar was tickled, a church bell rang---

 Two elephants, who were already on high alert, were informed of the fire.
 Their truck instantly raced downhill to meet it.